byeJohn/100-days-of-code/log.md

 - Used https://venusmist.com/ as a temporary hosting website.

 ### Thoughts
-- After nearly 2 weeks, I was finally able to finish the [Pokémon JavaScript Game (HTML Canvas)] (https://www.youtube.com/watch?v=yP5DKzriqXA).
+- After nearly 2 weeks, I was finally able to finish the [Pokémon JavaScript Game (HTML Canvas)](https://www.youtube.com/watch?v=yP5DKzriqXA).
 It has definitely allowed me to have a better / clear understanding of HTML and JavaScript.
 There are still some bugs in the gameplay.
 When colliding into corners, the player can get stuck.
 I plan to debug that tomorrow.

 - I plan to start back on @freeCodeCamp.